ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

     <img src="GPU_Version.png", width="800">
 </p>

-Go to this website for more info: https://www.tensorflow.org/install/.
+Go to this website for more info: https://www.tensorflow.org/install/. <br>
 We will be installing tensorflow from binary packages.
 According to the chart above, tensorflow 2.1 binary package ships with preconfigured Cuda 10.1 dynamic libraries. <br>
 Assuming that you have a nvidia compatible gpu, run in the terminal:
 ```
 sudo apt install python3-testresources